aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to ODP or Online App" h2="Export DOCM to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The DOCM file format is a Microsoft Office Word document with macros enabled.
+It is used to store documents with embedded macros that can be used to automate tasks.
+However, the OpenDocument Presentation (ODP) format is an open standard for presentations that is supported by many applications, including LibreOffice and OpenOffice.
+Therefore, it is often necessary to convert DOCM files to ODP in order to make them compatible with other applications.

+<h2>How Aspose.Total Helps for DOCM to ODP Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to ODP conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+Aspose.Total for C++ is a suite of powerful file automation APIs that can be used to automate the conversion of DOCM to ODP.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOCM file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as an ODP file.
+This process can be automated using the APIs provided by Aspose.Total for C++, making it easy to convert DOCM files to ODP.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}